cuzz22000/nginx-bg/README.md

-# nignx-ng
+# nignx-bg

 Nignx Docker container for demonstrating blue/green and rolling reployments.

 A static web page which loops a simple JSON request returning a context of either blue or green.
-Since the javascript imbedded in the page continually requests backend the service there is no need to refresh page to demonstrate state changes.
+The imbedded javascript continuously requests the backend document there is no need to refresh the webpage to demonstrate state changes.

 ### Build and Run Container
 ```bash